Rajatgms/react-shop/Learn.md

     c.
 Redux store can be access in action creator hence component no need to map unnecessary state.

     d.
 Due to `point c` re-rendering of component due to unnecessary state will remove.

+6. Improved code readability as no need to create Container Component after useSelector and useDispatch.

 Cons -
 1. Need to configure redux.
 2. Manage Redux - action, reducer and container.